kb-dk/doms-client/GuiArchitecture.md

 therefore includes an additional pre-processing step which removes all the empty elements which were absent in the original parsed XML.

-In order to for this pruning of empty objects to be carried out correctly, elements in SDO-DOC have to be flagged when they are created.
+In order for this pruning of empty objects to be carried out correctly, elements in SDO-DOC have to be flagged when they are created.
 There are two flags: "originallySet" is true if the element or attribute was present in the original Doms XML and additionally
  "originallySetNonEmpty" if it was both present and set to a non-empty value.
 The submit() method, when it processes